Lean Six Sigma (LSS) Tools

 Spaghetti Diagram

-A type of process map, which visually shows the physical flow of work or material in a process.
+A type of process map that visually shows the physical flow of work or material.
 It maps the actual path taken by the workers as they travel through the work area and is named so because the route typically looks like a plate of spaghetti.
-It is typically used to improve the physical layout of a workspace (office, factory, store, warehouse).
-It can also be used to depict the flow of information, materials or people.
+The Spaghetti diagram is typically used to improve the physical layout of a workspace (e.g., office, factory, store, warehouse).

 Instructions and Tips: